QIP 2012 Day 2

 Dynamical localization resembles that obtained for the 1-paricle Anderson model.

-c_q(t) = sum_p R_{p,q}(t) c_p with |R_{p,q}(t)| leq e^{-|p-q|/t}.
+$latex c_q(t) = sum_p R_{p,q}(t) c_p$ with $latex |R_{p,q}(t)| leq e^{-|p-q|/t}$.

 That’s only for one particle, though.
-They actually need to prove a bound on the expected determinant of submatrices of R. Using this, they can show the fidelity remains high for an exponentially long time.
+They actually need to prove a bound on the expected determinant of submatrices of $latex R$.
+Using this, they can show the fidelity remains high for an exponentially long time.
 This is interesting not only because of its implications for quantum memory, but because understanding multi-particle localization is a tough problem in general.

 The proof uses quasi-adiabatic continuation for free fermions to argue that a superposition in the ground space is mostly preserved.
 Or more precisely, that the only damage occuring to it consists of correctable errors.
 The techniques look important and interesting.
 Properties such as gap stability that they prove might of interest elsewhere.